mathanroot/DEVOPS-Java-Maven-Build-Job/README.md

 # DEVOPS-Java-Maven-Build-Job

-In this task i have Run a Simple Java Maven Build Job in Jenkins
+In this task I have Run a Simple Java Maven Build Job in Jenkins

 Project folder --> Java-maven-build-job/src/main/java/HelloWorld.java